sony/nnabla/doc/python/command_line_interface.rst

                           function list or the "opset_" args.
       -t, --target
                           output target function list.
+      -q, --query
+                          query the detail of a function.
       --nnp-no-expand-network
                           [import][NNP] expand network with repeat or recurrent.